indianakuffer/Buoy/README.md

 ## MVP

-The **Buoy** MVP will allow for user account creation, deletion, editing, and logging in.
-Users will be able to create thoughts, delete thoughts and view the thoughts of others.
+The **Buoy** MVP will provide frontend user account creation, deletion, and updating.
+Users will be able to write, view, and delete thoughts, with a separate screen for viewing the thoughts of others.
 User account information, thoughts, colors, and tags will be stored on a Ruby on Rails backend.

 <br>

 ### Goals

-- _Ruby on Rails backend for storing user info and thought info._
+- _Ruby on Rails backend for storing user info, thought info, colors, tags, and likes._
-- _User account management (CRUD)._
+- _Frontend user account management (full CRUD)._
-- _User can create, customize, and delete thoughts._
+- _User can create, customize, and delete thoughts (CRD)._
 - _Screen showing thoughts of other users._

 <br>